 Olivia Sabol, B.A.

-Olivia is a first year Occupational Therapy Doctorate student at Tufts University.
+Olivia is a second year Occupational Therapy Doctorate student at Tufts University.
+She is completing her Doctoral Experiential Capstone project with the MESH Lab.
 She received a B.A. in Psychology and Sociology at the College of the Holy Cross.
 She is interested in understanding how systemic racism and inequality affect one’s interactions and outcomes within the healthcare system.
 She is also interested in studying mental health among spinal cord and stroke patients.
 In her free time, she enjoys reading WWII historical fiction novels, eating ice cream, and participating in outdoor activities.